The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 [(*) Editor’s note: Baron Weirwulf first appeared in “Baron Weirwulf’s Library,” Haunted #17 (July, 1974)]

-Determined to keep a safe distance from both of these teachers, Timothy decided to tread lightly and avoid doing anything to provoke their ire.
+Determined to keep a safe distance from both of these teachers, Timothy vowed to tread lightly and avoid doing anything to provoke their ire.
 However, when it came to Miss Eve, he harbored no such qualms.

 [(*) Editor’s note: Eve first appeared in “When Is Tomorrow Yesterday?”
 Secrets of Sinister House #6 (August-September, 1972).]